 The Marina Coast Water District is located in Monterey County on the west coast of California, south of the City of San Francisco.
-The District is located approximately 10 miles north of the City of Monterey, 8 miles east of the City of Salinas, and 3 miles south of the City of Castroville.
-Pacific Coast Highway 101 runs from south to north near the District's western boundary.
+The District is located approximately 10 miles north of the City of Monterey, 8 miles east of the City of Salinas, and 6 miles south of the City of Castroville.
+Pacific Coast Highway 1 runs from south to north near the District's western boundary.
 The District currently serves more than 36,000 customers and encompasses an area greater than 29,000 acres.
+Figure 2.1 displays the District's existing service area and the local municipal boundaries.